KHTML: Other modules

 KSVG was first developed in 2001 by Nikolas Zimmermann and Rob Buis; however, by 2003, it was decided to fork the then-current KSVG implementation into two new projects: KDOM/KSVG2 (to improve the state of DOM rendering in KHTML underneath a more formidable SVG 1.0 render state) and Kcanvas (to abstract any rendering done within khtml/ksvg2 in a single shared library, with multiple backends for it, e.g., Cairo/Qt, etc.).

 KSVG2 is also a part of WebKit.

 Sunsetting

-KHTML is set to be removed in KDE Frameworks 6.
-It has not had active development since 2016, just the necessary maintenance to work with updates to Frameworks 5.
+KHTML was scheduled to be removed in KDE Frameworks 6.
+Active development ended in 2016, just the necessary maintenance to work with updates to Frameworks 5.
+It was officially discontinued in 2023.

 Standards compliance

 The following standards are supported by the KHTML engine: